 There are three types of verbs:

-The action verb tells us what action a subject has performed in the past / is performing now / will perform in the future ... e.g. he ran, he is running, he will run.
+The action verb tells us what action a subject has performed in the past / is performing now / will perform in the future ... e.g. he ran, his is running, he will run.

 The linking verb connects (or links) a subject to a noun / adjective.
 The most common linking verb is the verb "to be".
 Different forms of the verb "to be" = is, are, was, were, been, being, am ... e.g. It is Friday.
 I am Mrs Claassen.
 It was a Toyota.